qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 interchange format that can contain any number of waypoints, routes and tracks in the same file.

-To load a GPX file you first need to load the plugin.
+To load a GPX file, you first need to load the plugin.
 :menuselection:`Plugins -->` |mActionShowPluginManager|
 :menuselection:`Plugin Manager...` opens the Plugin Manager Dialog.
 Activate the |checkbox| :guilabel:`GPS Tools` checkbox.
-When this plugin is loaded two buttons with a small handheld GPS device will show up in the
+When this plugin is loaded, two buttons with a small handheld GPS device will show up in the
 toolbar:

 * |gps_importer| :sup:`Create new GPX Layer`
 * |gps_importer| :sup:`GPS Tools`

-For working with GPS data we provide an example GPX file available in the |qg|
+For working with GPS data, we provide an example GPX file available in the |qg|
 sample dataset: :file:`qgis_sample_data/gps/national_monuments.gpx`.
-See Section :ref:`label_sampledata` for more information about the sample data.
+See section :ref:`label_sampledata` for more information about the sample data.

 #.
 Select :menuselection:`Vector --> GPS --> GPS Tools` or click the